-Perched between the Pyrenees and the Mediterranean sea, Barcelona is a place you will never want to leave.
-Thankfully, the freedom of remote working makes it possible to keep coming back!
-Staying and working in this beautiful city enables you to experience it in a slower and more immersive way.
-Change your daily grind at home for the relaxing Catalonian pace of life, work from stunning hotels and coworking spaces, and in your leisure time explore the city’s incredible history, creative culture, traditional cuisine, and surrounding countryside.
-In this guide we help you to plan your perfect workation in Barcelona.
+Taking a workation in Barcelona enables you to experience this beautiful city in a slower and more immersive way.
+Change your daily grind at home for the relaxing Catalonian pace of life while you work from stunning hotels and coworking spaces.
+In your leisure time you can explore the city’s incredible history, creative culture, traditional cuisine, and surrounding countryside.

 This site contains links to travel services we recommend, from which we may make commission at no extra cost to you.
 We were hosted in Barcelona with assistance from Barcelona Turisme, who arranged complementary accommodation, experiences and workspace visits.
 Our opinions are our own, and we always give honest travel recommendations.